Helena Christensen: Personal life

 Christensen dated and lived with INXS frontman Michael Hutchence on and off in France and Denmark for five years in the early 1990s.
 She was in a relationship with actor Norman Reedus for five years; they had a son together, Mingus (born October 1999), before they split in 2003.
 Later, she dated Interpol singer Paul Banks from 2011 to 2015.
 Christensen is the aunt of footballer Oliver Sonne.
-Beside football, Sonne also worked as a fashion model, like his aunt.
+Besides football, Sonne also worked as a fashion model, like his aunt.

 Christensen has an apartment in Copenhagen, a house in Catskill, New York, and lives in Manhattan, where she drives "the only type of car I've ever had", a Morris Minor.
 She reported in 2007 that she had been residing in Monaco.

 In August 2025, her son Mingus was arrested in New York City and charged with third-degree assault, assault recklessly causing injury, criminal obstruction of breathing, second-degree harassment and aggravated harassment after he allegedly assaulted a woman in Manhattan's Chelsea neighborhood.
 Prior to this, Mingus had previously pled guilty in 2022 to assaulting a woman.

-Honors and Awards

-In 2024, Helena Christensen was awarded the Women's Entrepreneurship Day Organization Model Pioneer Award at the United Nations, in recognition of her groundbreaking achievements and dedication to empowering others to create lasting change.
-Her contributions were further acknowledged by the United States Congress and officially recorded in the Congressional Record.